 Just north of the current capital of Karpathos island, Pigadia, is Aperi - the former capital city of Karpathos.
 Set high on the mountain, Aperi is one of the most inhabited villages of the island, with about 400 residents.

 Near Aperi is the village of Othos.
-Here, you'll find the Folklore Museum.
-It's definitely worth a visit to learn about traditions and everyday living on the island.
+Here, you'll find the Folklore Museum and archeological museum.
+It's definitely worth a visit to learn about the rich history, traditions, and everyday living on the island.

-Close to Othos is the village of Pyles.
+Close Next to Othos is the village of Pyles.
 This mountain village is where you will find the Agriculture Museum of Karpathos.
-If you love learning about local agriculture and traditional food like I do (and I know many of you do!), you'll definitely want to visit this museum.
+If you love learning about an island's history, local agriculture, and traditional food like I do, you'll definitely want to visit this museum.

 Here you will find a windmill, learn more about ancient traditional wine-making and cheese-making methods, and visit with local farm animals.

 Greek is the main language spoken by residents of Karpathos island.
 However many also speak English and there are quite a few German speakers here as well.

 The currency is the Euro, which is the same for all of Greece.

 Sunny and warm.
 This is a southern island where it very rarely rains in the summer months, but it does get windy.

 Pack sunscreen, comfortable walking shoes, water shoes, swimsuit or swim trunks, a hat and sunglasses.
 The sun is strong here, so come prepared!
 In some parts of the island it does get cooler at night, so pack a light cardigan

 Yes.
 You will need to rent a car on Karpathos to travel between towns.
 There is a local bus line and there are a few taxis on the island as well, but I recommend renting a car or scooter for your time on Karpathos.